Andy Lonergan: Everton

 On 20 August 2021, Lonergan joined Premier League side Everton on a deal until the end of the season.
 On 11 July 2022, Lonergan signed a new 1-year deal to keep him at the club until 2023.
+At the end of the 2023 season Lonergan agreed to extend his stay at Everton for a further season.

+On 17 May 2024, the club said he would be leaving in the summer when his contract expired.

+Wigan Athletic

+In June 2024, Lonergan joined League One side Wigan Athletic on a free transfer, signing a player-coach role with the club.

+On 9 May 2025, Wigan announced the player would be leaving the club in June when his contract expired.

 International career

 Lonergan is eligible to play for England and the Republic of Ireland.
 In 2000, Lonergan was called up by England U17, but had to withdraw from the squad because at the time, he was studying for his GCSEs.
 Lonergan revealed that his international commitment to England resulted in him missing out of school a lot.

-After playing just one game for the Republic of Ireland's U16's, Lonergan decided to play for the country of his birth England.
+After playing just one game for the Republic of Ireland's U16s, Lonergan decided to play for the country of his birth England.
 He was called up to represent England's U-21 team for the first time in February 2004.
-He also played for England in the Under 20's World Cup.
+He also played for England in the Under 20 World Cup.
 He is also eligible to play for the Republic of Ireland national team due to his Irish grandparents.

-Due to a change in FIFA rulings Lonergan became eligible for the Republic of Ireland, with the keeper on Giovanni Trappatoni's radar for the squad.
+Due to a change in FIFA rulings Lonergan became eligible for the Republic of Ireland, with the keeper on Giovanni Trapattoni's radar for the squad.
 Former Preston teammate and Republic of Ireland international Sean St. Ledger also championed Lonergan getting a call up to the Ireland squad.
 In May 2010, Lonergan revealed he would welcome a call up to the Republic of Ireland national team after he had initially refused an enquiry to be called up to the Irish squad.